-The resources identified on this page are intended to provide post-secondary students and job seekers with information to support their career exploration and entry into the labour market.
+The resources identified on this page are intended to provide post-secondary students and job seekers with information to support their career exploration and understanding of skills needed for a successful entry into the labour market.
 Sites and documents have been linked in the brief description of each resource.
-The resources identified on this page are available in English and French.
+Most resources identified on this page are available in English and French.
 Links to provincial and federal government Labour Market Information can be found at the bottom of the page.

 Post-secondary students are encouraged to speak with Program and Career Advisors at their place of study for guidance with their career investigations.

 The CAF is a national not for profit organization that liaises with stakeholders across industries/ sectors that represent the trades to share practices and collaborate on workforce priorities.
 It serves as the national voice for the apprenticeship community.
 As a post-secondary student and job seeker, this site can provide you with access to information on careers in trades, how to become an apprentice, job opportunities, financial supports, initiatives to support underrepresented groups and much more.
 You can also reach out to the provincial apprenticeship offices to learn more about labour market opportunities in your own province.

 This initiative is a priority of Canada’s Advanced Manufacturing Supercluster designed to educate young Canadians on the Advanced Manufacturing sector.
 The website is intended to raise awareness of the broad possibilities of jobs in the advanced manufacturing and technology sector.
 Students and job seekers can visit the site to learn more about what advanced manufacturing is and how it differs from manufacturing, career possibilities from engineering, skilled trades, commerce and business to many more and the skills needed to succeed and progress in advanced manufacturing fields.

 CERIC is a national not for profit organization that focuses on advancing career education and research in counselling and career development.
 Some publications that can help to inform career conversations are identified below.
 You can also access several other publication topics that may be of personal interest on their website.